 Clearwire, on behalf of itself and its vendors, denies all allegations of wrongdoing in the lawsuit.
 As part of the settlement, Clearwire, and its vendors, do not admit to any wrongdoing and continue to deny the allegations against them.

 The settlement provides for offsets or payments to each person who submitted a valid Claim Form by May 27, 2013 (an "Eligible Claimant").
 The criteria for a valid Claim Form are described on the FAQs page.
 Clearwire will forgive all indebtedness owed by Class Members as of April 30, 2010, that remains unpaid as of December 7, 2012.
 Clearwire also will make certain changes to its calling practices and pay the costs to administer the settlement.
 Your legal rights are affected whether you acted or didn't act.

 Clearwire has agreed to forgive all indebtedness owed by Class Members as of April 30, 2010, that was unpaid as of December 7, 2012.
 To the extent Clearwire previously reported to credit reporting agencies that a Class Member owed the debt forgiven under the Agreement, Clearwire will advise those credit reporting agencies that the debt has been forgiven and will respond to future credit reporting agency inquiries by reporting the forgiveness.

-Clearwire will also provide offsets or make payments to each person submitting a valid Claim Form by May 27, 2013, (an "Eligible Claimant") that meets the requirements for payment.
+Clearwire will also provide offsets or make payments to each person who submitted a valid Claim Form by May 27, 2013, (an "Eligible Claimant") that meets the requirements for payment.

-Class Members will also have the option to elect in writing, by submitting a valid Claim Form by May 27, 2013, to revoke consent to any autodialed, prerecorded or artificial voice calls made to their cellular telephones for any purpose.
+Class Members also had the option to elect in writing, by submitting a valid Claim Form by May 27, 2013, to revoke consent to any autodialed, prerecorded or artificial voice calls made to their cellular telephones for any purpose.